aydindemircioglu/lasvmR/README.md

 - LASVM is a binary classificator.
 It does not work with multiclasses and only accepts labels -1, 1.

+- Large degree polynomial kernel will kill the computation of the gradient, so LASVM will have floating point issues and crash.
+Be aware that this might not be the only problem.
+To see this for yourself, call extra/crash.R or use LASVM directly via 'la_svm -t 1 -s 1 -c 30000 -d 60 crash.data ./crash.model' with crash.R and crash.data from the github repository.

 # Changelist